Family Caregiving: Understanding Variations in Adaptation

 Third, my current research agenda focuses on understanding conflicts in families that may arise in the context of palliative and end-of-life care.
 Through a qualitative investigation of the phenomenon of family conflict, I have developed an explanatory matrix of family conflict at the end of life depicting the nature of end of life conflict, family context, conditions, contributing factors, intervening processes and consequences.
 I have several current projects underway that will allow me to better identify families who are at greatest risk of family conflict and begin to test this explanatory model.
 One study is looking at how the quality of care provided at the end of life to persons with lung cancer, precipitates the development of conflict and how both quality of care and family conflict affect survivor well-being.
 Another study is making use of the Wisconsin Longitudinal Study (WLS), a large sample survey of men and women who graduated from Wisconsin high schools in 1957 and were re-interviewed at three points in time.
 We are investigating the impact of WLS respondent's end-of-life planning on the psychological and financial well-being of bereaved family members.
 We are investigating three possible pathways linking end-of-life planning with survivor well-being: the quality of care received by the decedent, conflicts surrounding end-of-life care and the nature of the dying process.
 Finally, through surveys of primary family caregivers of hospice patients we will be documenting descriptive statistics on family conflict, and comparing families with and without conflict in terms of historical relationship patterns, patient and family caregiver characteristics, caregiving strain, family involvement in care, social support, advanced care planning, and psychological well-being.
 We will be using the explanatory matrix of family conflict to examine predictors and consequences of family conflict.

 Kramer, B.J., & Boelk, A.Z.
-(In Press).
-Family conflict and its management: Providing responsive family care at the end of life.
-Handbook of Oncology Social Work.
-New York, NY: Oxford University Press.
+(2015).
+Managing Family Conflict: Providing Responsive Family Care at the End of Life Handbook of Oncology Social Work.
+NY: Oxford University Press.

 Kwak, J., Ko, Eunjeong, & Kramer, B.J.
 (2013).
 Facilitating advance care planning with ethnically diverse groups of frail, low-income elders in the USA: Perspectives of care managers on challenges and recommendations.
 Health and Social Care in the Community.
 Advance online publication.